metamorph-inc/openmeta-mms/docs/source/tutorials/pet_tutorial/pet_tutorial.rst

 :ref:`pet_drivers_parameter_study` PET Driver.

-Then, you will learn how to execute your PET with the *Master Interpreter* and analyze the results, using both the :ref:`resultsbrowser` and the :ref:`visualizer`.
+Then, you will learn how to execute your PET with the *Master Interpreter* and analyze the results, using both the :ref:`results_browser` and the :ref:`visualizer`.
 From the results you will refine the analysis inputs and re-execute your analysis.